Jonathan-Gander/LineChartView/README.md

 - `labelColor`: Color of values text
 - `secondaryLabelColor`: Color of labels text
 - `labelsAlignment`: `.left`, `.center`, `.right` to align both labels above chart
-- `dataFractionLength`: Number of digits after the decimal point.
+- `dataPrecisionLength`: Number of digits after the decimal point (round value).
 Default to `2`.
 Warning: Only available on iOS 15+.
 - `indicatorPointColor`: Color of indicator point displayed when user drags finger on chart
 - `indicatorPointSize`: Size of indicator point
 - `lineColor`: First color of line